tulparlabs/PalatisSoftPWM/README.md

 #### Differences from the original library
 This is a fork of the excellent https://github.com/Palatis/arduino-softpwm.
 It is intended to be easier to use while still maintaining the level of efficiency and flexibility achieved by the original author.
+- Easy configuration: Arduino pin numbers for the most popular microcontrollers on any board that uses a standard pinout can now be used to configure PWM channels in addition to the previous PORT/BIT configuration system.
 - Documentation: Installation, Usage, and Troubleshooting.
 - Simplified example: Usage is now fully documented so the example can demonstrate the library without being overly confusing.
 - Optional output delay.
 This feature of the original library may be useful for some applications but can also have undesirable effect so I allow the user to decide whether to use it.